00nx/shell-js/README.md

 # SHELL-JS

-A lightweight, standalone shellcode loader for Windows that reads shellcode from a local `.h` file (in `\xAA\xBB...` C-header format), allocates executable memory, and runs it in a new thread.
+A lightweight,shellcode loader written in js for Windows that reads shellcode from a local `.h` file (in `\xAA\xBB...` C-header format), allocates executable memory, and runs it in a new thread.

 **Educational / Red Team / Research use only.**